-Custom 455® (Carpenter Technology product) is a martensitic stainless steel that is used in many applications because of its excellent yield strength (3x standard 304’s yield strength) and good ductility and toughness.
+Custom 455® (Carpenter Technology product) is a martensitic stainless steel that is used in many applications because of its excellent yield strength (3x standard 304’s yield strength) and good ductility.
 Additionally, the material is used because it is easy to fabricate and has good resistance to corrosion.
-Specifications include but are not limited to AMS 5617, ASTM A564, ASTM and ASTM F899.
+Specifications include but are not limited to AMS 5617, ASTM A564, and ASTM F899.

 Due to the material’s high tensile strength and resistance to oxidation and corrosion, 17-4 is used in a wide range of applications: